Can I Claim My 401(k) as a Deduction on My Taxes?

 A traditional 401(k) offers a way to reduce your taxable income now and save for retirement.
 However, you can't deduct the money on your tax return.
-Your 401(k) contributions were handled through your employer, which means any tax deductions were already taken on your paycheck by adjusting your taxable income.
+Your 401(k) contributions were handled through your employer, which means any 401(k) tax deduction was taken on your paycheck by adjusting your taxable income.

 It can be confusing when you hear that contributing to a 401(k) will reduce your taxes now.
-That's still true for traditional 401(k)s.
-The contributions you make in those accounts reduce your taxable income, which reduces how much taxes are taken out of your paycheck.
+That's still true for traditional 401(k) accounts.
+The contributions you make to those accounts will reduce your taxable income, which reduces the taxes taken out of your paycheck.
 At the end of the year, your taxable income, reduced by the amount contributed throughout the year, is reflected in your W-2 statement.
 If your company matches any of your contributions, that money isn't included in your taxable income for the year, either.

 Roth 401(k) Accounts

 While traditional 401(k) accounts take your contributions out of your pay before taxes, a Roth 401(k) uses after-tax dollars.
 Roth contributions come off your take-home pay after other deductions are made.
 This doesn't affect your taxes or taxable income.
 The top advantage of a Roth 401(k) is your contributions won't be taxed again.
 Roth 401(k) contributions taxed when you add them to the account are not taxed when you withdraw them in retirement, so this can be a good type of account if you anticipate being in a higher tax bracket when it's time to take withdrawals versus when you make contributions.
 A disadvantage is that employer contributions aren't allowed directly in a Roth 401(k).